phoenix1803/Score-Matrix/README.md

 # ScoreMatrix –
 ## *Streamline answer sheet evaluation with powerful AI precision*

-A cloud-based platform that automates answer sheet evaluation using OCR, RAG-powered answer generation, custom rubrics, and deep performance insights – all from a single interface.
+A cloud-based platform and android app that automates answer sheet evaluation using OCR, RAG-powered answer generation, custom rubrics, and deep performance insights – all from a single interface.

 ---